 The following resources were shared with our staff as it relates to helping students to process and understand about moment, as well as, navigate other challenging/controversial topics.
 The National Association of School Psychologists has these tips for talking to students about violence.
 Key points include: affirming that students are in a safe place, creating the space to have age appropriate conversations and address concerns, checking in emotionally with students, and continuing to utilize normal routines.
 Though a bit lengthier Let’s Talk: Facilitating Critical Conversations with Students recognizes that kids want and need to talk about these issues, providing a clear framework and effective strategies for doing so.

 As with all of our teaching, these dialogues and explorations are approached in an intentional and thoughtful manner, ensuring students have a well rounded and critical view on this or any issue is essential, free of each of our own personal biases.
+Thank you for your sustained efforts and partnership as we navigate our shared world and work together to create a safe space for students to consider, reflect, dialogue, and ultimately act upon these and all matters.

 No comments: